Protecting children from harm

-Where a child is not open to Hackney Children and Families Services, and you feel your concern is urgent, please call FAST on 020 8356 5500.
+Where a child is not open to Hackney Children and Families Services, and you feel your concern is urgent, please call MASH on 020 8356 5500.
 This phone line is open 9am-5pm Monday to Friday, excluding bank holidays.
 Outside of these hours, please contact the Emergency Duty Team on 020 8356 2710.

-Please note, it is the expectation that you will have always spoken to the family before making a referral to FAST, unless you feel that doing this will place a child at immediate risk of harm.
+Please note, it is the expectation that you will have always spoken to the family before making a referral to MASH, unless you feel that doing this will place a child at immediate risk of harm.